void

 Hašek and North Bohemia

-In The Good Soldier Švejk the area hardly figures at all and Hašek spent very little time in the area.
-In 1904 he however had an intermezzo i Lom where he wrote for the anarchist newspaper Omladina and took part in agitation among the miners.
-He also worked in a mine for a short period.
-The stay ended badly as Hašek and a friend went on a drinking binge, sold a bicycle that belonged to Omladina and consumed the profit from the sale[a].
-Editor Bedřich Kalina later added that Hašek's mother had to pay for the bike[b].
-To judge by the pieces he had published in Omladina his time in Lom lasted for only for a few weeks, starting in late June 1904.
+The stay ended badly, as Hašek and a friend went on a drinking binge, sold a bicycle that belonged to the prominent anarchist Bedřich Kalina and consumed the proceeds from the sale[a].
+Kalina later added that Hašek's mother had to pay for the bike[b].
+Judging by the pieces he published in Omladina, his time in Lom lasted for only a few weeks, starting in late June 1904.

 Quote(s) from the novel